reactjs/react.dev/src/content/reference/react/use.md

 #### Caveats {/*caveats*/}

 * The `use` Hook must be called inside a Component or a Hook.
-* `use` is not recommended for data fetching from a [Server Component](/reference/react/use-server). `async` and `await` are preferred when fetching data from a Server Component.
+* When fetching data in a [Server Component](/reference/react/use-server), prefer `async` and `await` over `use`. `async` and `await` pick up rendering from the point where `await` was invoked, whereas `use` re-renders the component after the data is resolved.
-* Creating Promises, or calling functions that return Promises inside Client Components is not recommended.
-When Promises are created in Client Components, they are recreated during every render which can impact performance.
-Instead, prefer creating Promises in a Server Component and passing it as a prop to a Client Component.
+* Prefer creating Promises in [Server Components](/reference/react/use-server) and passing them to [Client Components](/reference/react/use-client) over creating Promises in Client Components.
+Promises created in Client Components are recreated on every render.
+Promises passed from a Server Component to a Client Component are stable across re-renders.
 [See this example](#streaming-data-from-server-to-client).

 ---